ChaudhariMohit14/ChaudhariMohit14/README.md

 # Hi there 👋 I am Mohit Chaudhari 👨‍💻

-## About Me
+## Java Backend Developer ##
 Dynamic Java Backend Developer with extensive Java, Maven, Hibernate & RDBMS expertise.
 Demonstrated success in solo and collaborative projects.
 Superb communication skills, fostering seamless collaboration.
 Eager to make a valuable contribution to Java development endeavours.

+## About Me
+I'm Mohit Chaudhari from Shahada, Maharashtra.
+I graduated with a Bachelor of Civil Engineering in 2021 from Matoshri College of Engineering and Research Centre, Nashik.
+I completed a 35-week Full Stack Web Development course at Masai in 2022, where I gained industry-level knowledge.
+I've worked on projects in groups and individually, like an e-commerce website and a console-based application.

 ## Contact
 * Email: chaudharimohit1410@gmail.com